Baconium/JESSI/README.md

 - a GUI to configure all server and mod configs
 - more system info in settings
 - and probably much more but this is all I could think of for now

+# Building/Miscellaneous extra info

+If you would like to build JESSI yourself, it's pretty simple.
+Install XCode and XCode CLI, then run fetch-runtimes.sh, and then build-ipa.sh.

 There are some limitations that I'm currently running into for jailed iOS, that I'm not sure are solvable.
 The main one is that the JVM must run in the same process as the app itself.
 Because of this, when the JVM is killed in any way, the app is also killed.
 So, at least for now, if you stop a server or create a forge/neoforge server in the server setup, the app will crash after the java process ends.
 You will not lose any data from a crash occuring this way, and in fact iOS doesn't even log it as a crash (you won't find an ips file for it in settings).
 This is solvable by running the JVM in a seperate process, however that is only possible on jailbroken/trollstore devices. (note: this functionality is not yet supported)